Images courtesy of NASA.

 My Research in a Nutshell

-Not long ago I was asked by Boston University to give a master class of my research to a select group of its alumni.
+In 2015 I was asked by Boston University to give a master class of my research to a select group of its alumni/alumnae.
 This video trailer was made by the University for the event.
 Compressed down to less than two minutes, it encompasses highlights of my research over a quarter century, from my initial work re-dating the Great Sphinx (based on the geological evidence of water erosion on the monument and on the walls of its enclosure, seismic analyses, and much more) to my findings regarding a major solar outburst as a cause of the end of our last ice age and the decimation of the high civilizations of the time.
-More detail regarding this research can be found in my book, Forgotten Civilization: The Role of Solar Outbursts in Our Past and Future.
+More detail regarding this research can be found in my book, Forgotten Civilization: New Discoveries on the Solar-Induced Dark Age.